 Cultural control is important.
 The following should be done:

-There are reports of varieties with resistance to leaf spot.
-Check with retailers (or seed catalogues) if any are available in your country.
+There are no reports of varieties with resistance to leaf spot.

 Warm wet conditions favour the disease such that fungicides are needed to give adequate control.
 The products to use are chlorothalonil, copper oxychloride or mancozeb.
 Treatment should start when the first spots are seen and continue at 10-14-day intervals until 3-4 weeks before last harvest.
 It is important to spray both sides of the leaves.

 AUTHOR Grahame Jackson

 Photos 2&3 Konrad Englberger, Pohnpei, Federated States of Micronesia.
 Photo 4 Kohler F, Pellegrin F, Jackson G, McKenzie E (1997) Diseases of cultivated crops in Pacific Island countries.
 South Pacific Commission.
 Pirie Printers Pty Limited, Canberra, Australia.